torontosoftware/closetr/README.md

 personas and user stories, and grounded those out into projects and tasks.

-During this process of ideation and requirement gathering, we chose our technology (Angular, Django, and MongoDB).
+During this process of ideation and requirement gathering, we chose our technology (Angular, Node, Express, and MongoDB).
 We also designed our UIs for the web-app, as we are first targeting to release Closetr on the web.
 We also plan on making Closetr available for iOS.
 For now, this is a distant project for us, but we're designing web-app to be mobile-first to help keep us in check.